 Like most Native Americans, the Inuit knew all things possessed spirit – everything’s got a soul.
 To these indigenous people, the polar bear had super-soul.
 The Inuit have an intimate affinity with the polar bear.
 One neat symbolic polar bear fact the Inuit’s observed is that the bear’s physical behavior mimics human motion (or vice versa).
 The polar bear ambulates (walks), sits and moves very much the way humans do.
 Observing this, the Inuit came to the conclusion the polar bear might be a human in white-bear clothing.
 They have some legends that deal with polar bears ferrying Inuit souls to the other side of life upon death.
 Afterwhich, the deceased human walks the earth, temporarily, in the form of the polar bear.

-There's more cool symbolic polar bear facts.
-Here's a quick-list of symbolic polar bear attributes you might find helpful:
+There’s more cool symbolic polar bear facts.
+Check out the quick-list of symbolic polar bear attributes shown below…

 Furthermore, polar bear camouflage is symbolic of blending in with our environment.
 It’s quite alright to be unique, and express ourselves in individual ways.
 However, sometimes we could take a cue from the polar bear…stand back, observe, blend in…then…suddenly…come out of the veils of snow and show our most powerful selves when least expected.
 Magic!
 Sometimes our best strategy is to cloak ourselves in shadow, only to emerge with power we have stored while we were robed in the silence of hibernation.

 As if camouflage wasn’t enough, the polar bear crouches low on ice floats so as to reduce its shadow.
 This way, the bear is less detectable by seals (who are quite astute, and cautious not to get nabbed by the Great White bear).